Ochre-rumped bunting

 The ochre-rumped bunting (Emberiza yessoensis), also known as the Japanese reed bunting, is a bird in the family Emberizidae.
-The species was first described as Schoenicola yessoensis by Robert Swinhoe in 1874.
-The species epithet, yessoensis, describes the bird as being found on Yesso (Hokkaido).

 It is found in Manchuria, Korea and Japan.
 Its natural habitats are temperate grassland and swamps.
 It is threatened by habitat loss.
-In South Korea it is classified as being endangered.
+In South Korea it is classified as an endangered species.

 Taxonomy

-The bird family Emberizidae contains around 300 seed-eating species, the majority of which are found in the Americas, although the genus Emberiza, with more than 40 members, is confined to the Old World.
-Within its genus, the reed bunting is most closely related to the common reed bunting and the Pallas's reed bunting, which are sometimes classified as being in the genus Schoeniclus.
+The bird family Emberizidae contains 44 seed-eating species confined to the Old World.
+The ochre-rumped bunting was first described as Schoenicola yessoensis by Robert Swinhoe in 1874.
+The species epithet, yessoensis, describes the bird as being found on Yesso (Hokkaido).
+Within its genus, the ochre-rumped bunting is most closely related to the common reed bunting and Pallas's reed bunting, which have sometimes been classified as being in their own genus Schoeniclus.

 Subspecies

 Two subspecies are recognised- E. y. continentalis, which breeds in eastern Mongolia, northeast China and Ussuriland and winters in east China and E. y. yessoensis which breeds and winters in Japan and also winters in Korea.